connectedway/meta-connectedway/README.md

 ```
 IMAGE_INSTALL:append = " \
     openfiles \
-    smbcp \
+    openfiles-test \
 "
 ```

-If you have not integrated with kerberos in your own build and you wish to have access to kinit, you will need to also include:
+If you have not integrated with kerberos in your own build and you wish to have access to kinit, you will need to also include krb5-user.
+You may also wish to include the Connected Way smbcp utility.:

 ```
-IMAGE_INSTALL:append = " \
+IMAGE_INSTALL:append:smb = " \
+    smbcp \
     krb5-user \
 "
 ```